lukekasper/Personal-Projects/Microsoft Azure/Intro Notes/Azure_Fundamentals.md

     - Connect individual devices to virtual networks through a point-to-site connection
     - Connect virtual networks to other virtual networks through a network-to-network connection
   - Only one gateway per virtual network, but can use one gateway to connect to multipe locations
-  - Specify BPN type as policy-based or route-based (how traffic is encrypted); both use a pre-shared key as method of authentication
+  - Specify VPN type as policy-based or route-based (how traffic is encrypted); both use a pre-shared key as method of authentication
   - Policy-based: specify statically the IP address of packets that should be encypted through each tunnel
   - Rout-based: IPSec tunnels are modeled as a network interface or virtual tunnel interface
     - IP routing (either static routes or dynamic routing protocols) decides which one of these tunnel interfaces to use when sending each packet